 Retention in MIDS remains high, with 91% of students expected to graduate on time.
 The program has had a 4% attrition rate from inception to date. [snip]

 We have no financial concerns.
 We have covered our startup costs, and scaled MIDS to a point that we have a steady stream of revenue to support the I School into the future.
 We have been very happy with our partnership with 2U.
 We could not sustain a program of this scale without their expertise in marketing, content production, student support, tech support, and operations.
-They earn a large share of the program revenue, but they provide significant value for the money.
+They earn a large share of the program revenue, but they provide significant value for the money and offer great reviews like a scope with red dot.
 Their services and experience with online education have been critical to our continued success.

 The OPM market is interesting and dynamic.
 Here we see strong arguments for both bundled revenue-sharing models and for unbundled fee-for-service models.
 I personally do not believe that the market is moving away from revenue sharing as much as there is pressure for additional models.
 There are a growing number of choices available to schools, but there is also a crowded marketplace that is becoming more difficult to understand and compare vendors.